goblindegook/littlefoot/README.md

 ### `activateCallback`

 Specifies a function to call on a footnote popover that is being activated (after it is added to the DOM).
 The function will be passed two arguments: the `popover` DOM element, and the `button` that was activated to show the popover.
-This option can be useful for adding additional classes or styling information on the popover.
+This option can be useful for adding classes or styling information on the popover.

 Default: `null`